LDSSA/ds-prep-course-2023/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ## Update & upgrade Ubuntu's software packages

 Most Linux distributions ship with an empty/minimal software package catalog.
 We strongly recommend regularly updating your package catalog, and upgrading your installed packages using the appropriate package manager.
-On `Ubuntu`, you use apt.
+On `Ubuntu`, you use the `apt` package manager.
 The following command will check for software updates and install them:

 ```bash
 sudo apt update && sudo apt upgrade